sscpac/statick/README.md

 _Levels_ are defined in the `config.yaml` file.
 Some projects only care about static analysis at a minimal level and do not care about linting for style at all.
 Other projects want all the bells and whistles that static analysis and linting have to offer.
-That's okay with Statick -- just make a level to match your project needs.
+That's okay with Statick -- just make a _level_ to match your project needs.

 Each _level_ specifies which plugins to run, and which flags to use for each plugin.
-If your project only has Python files then your level only needs to run the Python _discovery_ plugin.
+If your project only has Python files then your _level_ only needs to run the Python _discovery_ plugin.
-If you only want to run _tool_ plugins for _pylint_ and _pyflakes_, a level is how you configure Statick to look for issues using only those tools.
+If you only want to run _tool_ plugins for _pylint_ and _pyflakes_, a _level_ is how you configure Statick to look for issues using only those tools.
 If you are not using Jenkins then you can specify that you only want the _reporting_ plugin to run that prints issues to a console.

-Each _level_ can be stand-alone or it can _inherit_ from a separate level.
+Each _level_ can be stand-alone or it can _inherit_ from a separate _level_.
 This allows users to gradually build up _levels_ to apply to various packages.
-All _packages_ can start by being required to pass a _threshold_ level.
+All _packages_ can start by being required to pass a _threshold_ _level_.
-An _objective_ level can build on the _threshold_ level with more tools or more strict flags for each tool.
+An _objective_ _level_ can build on the _threshold_ _level_ with more tools or more strict flags for each tool.
 A gradual transition of packages from _threshold_ to _objective_ can be undertaken.
-Flags from the inherited level can be overridden by listing the same tool under the level's `tools` key with a new set of flags.
+Flags from the inherited _level_ can be overridden by listing the same tool under the _level's_ `tools` key with a new set of flags.

 In the following `config.yaml` example the `objective` _level_ inherits from and modifies the `threshold` _level_.
 The `pylint` flags from `threshold` are completely modified by the `objective` _level_, and the `clang-tidy` _tool_ is